fluxninja/aperture/docs/content/get-started/integrations/flow-control/envoy/istio.md

 installed with `DaemonSet` mode and is installed in the `aperture-agent` namespace, which makes the target address value `aperture-agent.aperture-agent.svc.cluster.local`.
-If you are running the Aperture Agent in Sidecar mode, use `localhost` as the target a ddress.
+If you are running the Aperture Agent in Sidecar mode, use `localhost` as the target address.

 1. The below patch merges the
    [Access Log](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log)